davidssmith/ra/README.md

 RA is a simple file format for storing n-dimensional arrays.
-RA stands for **raw array** and should be pronounced *arr-ay*, although it is not a coincidence that the mispronounciation *rah* (as in "raw" in some dialects) also makes sense.
+RA stands for **raw array** and should be pronounced *arr-ay*, although it is not a coincidence that the mispronunciation *rah* (as in "raw" in some dialects) also makes sense.

 RA was designed to be portable, fast, and storage efficient.
 For scientific applications in particular, it can allow the simple